 - I have several years experience of being involved with counselling training as Certificate Course Co- Leader and Process Group Leader with Chelmsford Counselling Foundation

-- I currently provide teaching to NHS staff (and for several years at Anglia Ruskin University) on issues related to working with burn injured and traumatised patients and on topics related to patient care.
+- I have provided teaching to NHS staff (and for several years at Anglia Ruskin University) on issues related to working with burn injured and traumatised patients and on topics related to patient care.

 - I have supervised groups and individuals since 2008 within the public and private sectors.

-- I currently provide clinical supervision within the NHS to counsellors, psychotherapists & psychologists and reflective practice sessions to nursing staff & other professionals.
+- During 2005-2021 I provided clinical supervision within the NHS to counsellors, psychotherapists & psychologists and reflective practice sessions to nursing staff & other professionals.

 - In my private practice I currently provide individual supervision to psychotherapists & counsellors working in their private practice or their organisations in addition to such supporting teams within the NHS and EAP ‘s

 - I have presented at the British Burn Association conferences in Liverpool 2013 & Chelmsford 2014.